-serious, long-term disability in the United States.
+Stroke is a leading cause of serious, long-term disability in the United States.

-likely than men to have a stroke in almost all age ranges.
-But because women live longer than men, their lifetime risk of stroke is higher than for men.
-And more women than men die from strokes every year.
+More women than men die from strokes every year.
+Because women live longer than men, their lifetime risk of stroke is higher than risk of stroke for men.

-Blacks are almost twice as likely as whites to have a
+Blacks are almost twice as likely as whites to have a stroke.

-certain, because people do not always recognize a TIA.
+The exact number of people who have had a transient ischemic attack (TIA) is not known for certain, because people do not always recognize a TIA.
 And about half of the people who have had a TIA don't ever see a doctor for it.